phorton1/base-Pub/FS/implementation.md

 - -d starting dir, quoted if it contains spaces
 - -h host name or ip address (with optional port included)
 - -p port number
+- -buddy port_number

+**-buddy** is a special command line parameter that takes the port of an active buddy fileServer and starts the fileClient with appropriate connections and behavior for buddy.

 - -M (uppercase) MACHINE_ID, with wild cards, to search for

 **-M** require a little further explanation.
 A Pane *remembers* the SERVER_ID which contains the MACHINE_ID that correlates to specific machine and it's